Is Earth separated from sun?

 It would start small, but things would quickly heat up so much that life would cease to exist.
 After passing Mercury’s line of orbit, Earth would be ripped apart by the Sun’s immense gravity, eventually ceasing to exist entirely.

-See also What does shifting house mean?
+See also What does move mean slang?

 Is the Earth moving away from sun 2023?